-Terrence Carraway, officer killed in Florence, was a gentle giant
+Terrence Carraway, officer killed in South Carolina, was a 'gentle giant'

-Florence police Sgt.
-Terrence Carraway had just said goodbye to Chief of Police Allen Heidler and was heading home for the day when he received a call for urgent backup.
+Florence, South Carolina, police Sgt.
+Terrence Carraway had just said goodbye to Chief Allen Heidler and was heading home for the day when he received a call for urgent backup.

-Carraway sprung into action and responded to a call from the Florence County Sheriff's Office.
-Law enforcement officers were taking fire from a man inside a home in this eastern South Carolina city.
+Carraway sprang into action and responded to a call from the Florence County Sheriff's Office.
+Law enforcement officers were taking fire from a man inside a house just outside the eastern South Carolina city.

 Accidents, disasters and safety